 Due to the nature of our business, we anticipate incurring operating losses for the foreseeable future.
 We base this expectation, in part, on the fact that very few mineral properties in the exploration stage ultimately develop into producing profitable mines.
 Our future financial results are also uncertain due to a number of factors, some of which are outside our control.
-These factors include, but are not limited to:

-- our ability to raise additional capital as required; - the market price for graphite, vanadium, gold, uranium and for any other minerals which we may find; - ongoing joint ventures; - the results of our proposed exploration programs on our mineral properties; - environmental regulations that may adversely impact cost and operations; and - our ability to find joint venture partners, as needed, for the development of our property interests.

-If we are successful in completing an equity financing, as necessary, existing shareholders will experience dilution of their interest in our Company.
+These factors include, but are not limited to: our ability to raise additional capital as required; the market price for graphite, vanadium, gold, uranium and for any other minerals which we may find; the stability of, and our ability to obtain exploration and mining permits, in the jurisdictions where we operate; the results of our proposed exploration programs on our mineral properties; environmental regulations that may adversely impact cost and operations; and our ability to find joint venture partners, as needed, for the development of our property interests.
+If we are successful in completing an equity financing, as necessary, existing shareholders will experience dilution of their interest in our company.
 In the event we are not successful in raising additional financing, we anticipate that we will not be able to proceed with our business plan.
 In such a case, we may decide to discontinue our current business plan and seek other business opportunities in the resource sector.
 During this period, should it ever arise, we will need to maintain our periodic filings with the appropriate regulatory authorities and, as such, will incur legal and accounting costs.
 In the event no other such opportunities are available and we cannot raise additional capital to sustain operations, we may be forced to discontinue our business altogether.
 We do not have any specific alternative business opportunities in mind and have not planned for any such contingency.

-Due to our lack of operating history and present inability to generate revenues, our auditors have stated their opinion that there currently exists doubt as to our ability to continue as a going concern.
+Due to our lack of operating history and present inability to generate revenues, our auditors have stated their opinion in the notes to our audited financial statements in our annual report on Form 10-K and we have included in Note 1 of this quarterly report that there currently exists doubt as to our ability to continue as a going concern.